Think At The Sink

-Putting the wrong things down your sink, drain and toilet can block and erode your pipes and cause sewage overflows.
-This can be extremely damaging to your property, inconvenient and expensive for you to repair.
+Putting the wrong things down your sink, drain and toilet can block and erode your pipes.
+This can cause sewage overflows in your home.
+Overflows are extremely damaging to property, a major inconvenience and expensive to repair.
+Putting the wrong things down the sink, drain or toilet also impacts our sewerage network.

-DON’T put these nasties down your sink, drain or toilet:
+Please do not put these nasties down the sink, drain or toilet:

 - Fats, oils or grease (from the kitchen or car)